-Under each competency, you will find information describing how the student will demonstrate the competency, such as by writing a report or giving a presentation.
-You will also find the criteria that will be used to evaluate their performance.
-Encourage students to review this information at the start of each learning plan to help guide their learning.
+Under each competency, you will find information describing how you will demonstrate the competency, such as by writing a report or giving a presentation.
+You will also find the criteria that will be used to evaluate your performance.
+Be sure to review this information at the start of each learning plan to help guide you as you strive for success.